mh-cz/GameMaker-string-match/README.md

-# GameMaker-string-match (better version in making)
+# GameMaker-string-match (better version in development)

 A string format checker for GMS2